bvallelunga/example-app-natural-language/pos/README.md

 ## Output Scheme
 The output will be a 2 dimensional array of part of speech tags.
 The first dimension is of sentences where the 2nd dimension is of tags by word in that sentence.
+You can read about what the different tags mean at the [Universal Dependencies project](http://universaldependencies.org/u/pos/index.html).

 ``` json
 {
   "texts":[